hakavlad/tird/README.md

 - The output file path is user-defined and is not related to the input file path by default.
 - Optional: hiding encrypted data in containers.

-## Hidden File System and Container Format
+## `tirdFS` — User-driven Steganographic File System

 `tird` employs a technique that is [described](https://en.wikipedia.org/wiki/List_of_steganography_techniques#Digital) as follows:

 > Concealing data within encrypted data or within random data.
 The message to conceal is encrypted, then used to overwrite part of a much larger block of encrypted data or a block of random data (an unbreakable cipher like the one-time pad generates ciphertexts that look perfectly random without the private key).

 You can encrypt files and embed cryptoblobs into containers starting at arbitrary positions.
 After writing the cryptoblob, you will need to remember its location in the container (the starting and ending positions), which will be used later to extract the cryptoblobs.
-In this way, you can create a **hidden, headerless, user-driven file system** inside a container:
+In this way, you can create `tirdFS` — **hidden, headerless, user-driven file system** inside a container:

 - It is **hidden** because it is impossible to distinguish between random container data and cryptoblob data, as well as to determine the location of written cryptoblobs without knowing the positions and keys.
 - It is **headerless** because containers do not contain any headers; all data about cryptoblob locations must be stored separately by the user.
 - The starting position of the cryptoblob in the container is **user-defined**, and the **user must** store both the starting and ending positions separately from the container.
 This is why it is called a **user-driven file system**.

+`tirdFS` is not a *mounted* filesystem with internal metadata structures.
+It is a *user-managed* hidden storage model built from independently placed cryptoblobs.

-Any file, disk, or partition larger than the minimum cryptoblob size (1128 B) can be a valid container.
+Any file, disk, or partition larger than the minimum cryptoblob size (1160 B) can be a valid container.
 Cryptoblobs can be embedded into any area.

 **Examples of Valid Containers include:**